 Response to COVID-19

-Special adjustments have been made to the Louisiana Bar Examination for July 2020 and October 2020.
+Special adjustments have been made to the Louisiana Bar Examination for July 2021.

 The Committee on Bar Admissions administers a written examination, which consists of two parts: A nine-part written examination (Part I) and the Multistate Professional Responsibility Examination (Part II).
 Part I is primarily essay and may include multiple-choice questions.
 The Committee has released sample multiple-choice questions.
 Part II, the MPRE, is administered by the National Conference of Bar Examiners.